RDGrover/ear-resistable_ms4/README.md

 * Stripe - The project uses Stripe as a payment management system.
 * GitHub - The project uses a GitHub reposistory to store the project and for version control.
 * GitPod - The project uses GitPod as a terminal to build the website.
 * Git - The project uses Git to save the project and push the project into the GitHub repository.
+* Heroku - The project was deployed using Heroku.
+* AWS - The project's static and media files were loaded onto the Heroku app using Amazon Web Services.

+## Apps
+* ear-resistable: the project level app.
+* bag: for users to place products.
+* checkout: to purchase the products (Stripe integrated).
+* home: acts as a landing page and anchor point for easy site navigation.
+* products: for users to see the products and see a more detailed view of those products, for developers to add, edit or delete products.
+* profiles: stores user information and allows them to access order history.